Illinois Motorcycle Laws: Is It Legal for Minors to Be Passengers?

-According to the Illinois Motorcycle Operator Manual, as of 2022, there are more than 315,000 licensed motorcycles in Illinois.
+According to theĀ Illinois Motorcycle Operator Manual, as of 2022, there are more than 315,000 licensed motorcycles in Illinois.
 Imagining a young child as a motorcycle passenger can seem dangerous because of the potential safety hazards involved.
 While it may be challenging to anticipate an accident or prevent one from occurring, motorcyclists can take extra safety precautions when operating a motorcycle, especially if their passenger is a minor.
+Motorcycle laws vary by state; however, Illinois has specific regulations to ensure motorcyclists' and passengers' safety on roadways.

 Motorcycle Examination

-To obtain a motorcycle classification on your driver's license, individuals must pass a motorcycle examination.
+To obtain a motorcycle classification on their driver's license, individuals must pass a motorcycle examination.
 Individuals ages 16 and 17 are required to complete a motorcycle training course approved by the Illinois Department of Transportation (IDOT).
 The training courses educate riders on how to safely operate a motorcycle and offer knowledge and riding skills to help assist rider behavior and overall risk management for motorcycle safety.

 Motorcycle Passenger Requirements